 The school does not provide housing for students.
 Subject to availability, dorm accommodations are available on the Yakima Valley Community College campus for eligible students.
-Information on rental units and dorm accommodations may be obtained from Perry's Admissions Office.
+Information on rental units and dorm accommodations may be obtained from Perry's Admissions Office or through the Perry website, www.perrytech.edu.